 A context that is not used any more must be shut down using shutdown(), but typical applications will not need to because they use the context for the full process lifetime.

-'''

-classmethod create_client_context(, loggername='coap', loop=None, transports: Optional[List[str]] = None)
+classmethod create_client_context (, loggername='coap', loop=None, transports: Optional[List[str]] = None) Create a context bound to all addresses on a random listening port.

-'''

 This is the easiest way to get a context suitable for sending client requests.